Farooq85-dev/Groce-Food-App-Using-Google-Firebase/Readme.md

 # Food App Using Google Firebase

-## Hy everyone this is an e-commerce based project on JavaScript and Firebase as backend.
+### Hy everyone this is an e-commerce based project on JavaScript and Firebase as backend.
 I have implemented various functionalities.
-This is a comprehensive project for me as a developers.
-Explore this prjetc and give me suggestions to improve.
+This is a comprehensive project for me as a developer.
+Explore this prjetc.Give me suggestions, how can i improve?.

 ### Some features are:-